hpk42/muacrypt/doc/mutt.rst

     set crypt_replyencrypt=no
     set crypt_replysignencrypted=no

-This means that by default you don't work with the mutt/pgp menus at all and let ``muacrypt sendmail`` do its job of selecting the correct last-seen keys for your recipients.
-This will also add "Gossip" headers in the encrypted part of outgoing mails so that each of your recipients, if they are using an Autocrypt compliant Mail app, can safely group-reply encrypted.
+The idea here is that that in the composing-mail window you don't work with the mutt/pgp menus at all and let ``muacrypt sendmail`` do its job of selecting the correct last-seen keys for your recipients.
+This will also add "Gossip" headers in the encrypted part of outgoing mails so that each of your recipients, if they are using an Autocrypt compliant Mail app, can safely group-reply and maintain encryption.

 ..
 TODO::